Ernst Öpik: Legacy

-Oort cloud is sometimes called "Öpik-Oort cloud".
-The Comet Interceptor's Optical Periscopic Imager for Comets, or OPIC, instrument is named after Ernst Öpik to celebrate the first Estonia's contribution to a science mission of the European Space Agency.
+The Oort cloud is sometimes called "Öpik-Oort cloud".
+The Comet Interceptor's Optical Periscopic Imager for Comets (OPIC) instrument is named after Ernst Öpik to celebrate the first Estonia's contribution to a science mission of the European Space Agency.

 The asteroid 2099 Öpik is named in his honour.
 The crater Öpik on the Martian moon Phobos is also named for him.

-His grandson, Lembit Öpik, was the Liberal Democrat Member of Parliament for Montgomeryshire in Wales from 1997 to 2010, and has advocated searching for asteroids that may collide with the Earth.
-Lembit also became Chairman of the Parliament of Asgardia in 2019 and is a member of the Supreme Space Council (SSC).
+He was the father of the atomic physicist Uuno Öpik.
+His grandson, Lembit Öpik, was the Liberal Democrat Member of Parliament for Montgomeryshire in Wales from 1997 to 2010.